eviltester/open-source-profile/slides-export.md

 ---

 > “I criticize by creation, not by finding fault.”
+>

-- Marcus Tullius Cicero
+> - Marcus Tullius Cicero

 ---

-> I must create a system or be enslaved by another mans; I will not reason and compare: my business is to create.
+# "I must create a system or be enslaved by another mans; I will not reason and compare: my business is to create."

-- William Blake, Jerusalem: The Emanation of the Giant Albion
+## William Blake, Jerusalem

 ---